 - You will be presented with a window containing a status bar at the top which indicates the progress of the scan.
 The window displays the number of files found in various categories such as documents, video, audio, and pictures.

-- The files can be previewed before committing to recovery by selecting the Preview view from the View dropdown on the menu bar.
+- Disk Drill automatically indicates how recoverable each file is by assigning it an easy-to-understand color label.
+The files can be additionally previewed before committing to recovery by selecting the Preview view from the View dropdown on the menu bar.

 - When the scan is complete you can select the files you wish to recover by checking the box to the left of the filenames.
 Once you make your selection click the Recover button.